BREAKING NEWS: Speaker Johnson Details 'One-On-One' With Biden As Government Shutdown Looms

-BREAKING: Speaker Johnson Details 'One-On-One' With Biden amidst a possible looming government shutdown.
+Speaker Johnson describes his meeting with President Biden amidst a possible looming government shutdown.

+Fuel your success with Forbes.
+Gain unlimited access to premium journalism, including breaking news, groundbreaking in-depth reported stories, daily digests and more.
+Plus, members get a front-row seat at members-only events with leading thinkers and doers, access to premium video that can help you get ahead, an ad-light experience, early access to select products including NFT drops and more:

 FREE email alerts of the most important BANNED videos in the world